Xsear/xLootTracker/README.md

 | Ignore Metals in Tornado | When enabled, the Tracker ignores any Metals when you are inside a (known) Melding Tornado Pocket. |

 #### Waypoints
+This section contains options related to the Waypoints subsystem.
+These settings affect all Waypoints created by the addon.

 | Option  | Description |
 |------------- | ------------- |